top of page

 Bitten Jonsson – Sweden's sugar free queen and expert on addiction and brain science

-Bitten is my friend, mentor and colleague since many years, so it was extra nice to be able to synchronize with her when she came to Stockholm for the summit, from her home in the Swedish province of Hälsingland (a gorgeous forest area northwards).
+Bitten is my friend, mentor and colleague since many years, so it was extra nice to be able to synchronise with her when she came to Stockholm for the summit, from her home in the Swedish province of Hälsingland (a forest area northwards).
 She arrived accompanied by sugar addiction coach, farmer and author Annica Strandberg-Schmidt, my new friend and colleague whom I've connected with during the past year over social media but hadn't met in person, as she also lives in the Northern parts far from my home city Stockholm.
 It was a pleasure to finally meet irl.
-Annica and I will most likely create a joint coaching package including SUGAR® screening, food plan, behaviorial coaching and breathing techniques later this year, stay tuned if you're curious.

-The three of us had a great time catching up, sipping bulletproof coffee and talking about our genuine passion for all things low-carb, sugar free, high-fat, animal-based and of course the power of breath and its great effects on everyone, but addicts in particular.
+The three of us had a great time catching up, sipping bulletproof coffee and talking about our genuine passion for all things brain-related, low-carb, sugar free, high-fat, animal-based and of course the power of breath and its great effects on everyone, but addicts in particular.
 Primal, real food and ancestral breathing patterns go hand in hand.
 It's my philosophy that one simply cannot live a fully authentic or sober life (as i like to call it, a life in technicolor) with just one of these cornerstones.
-Food and breath are both crucial when building a solid foundation for the very best metabolic, mental, biochemical or simply healthy and balanced and optimized life.
+Food and breath are both crucial when building a solid foundation for the very best metabolic, mental, biochemical or simply healthy and balanced and optimised life.
 If you want to thrive in life, my sincere suggestion is to take a good inventory of both how you breathe and how you fuel yourself.
-These are the building blocks, together with ancestral movement or your choice of sports or fitness routine, that are needed to then add other important parts of the human health puzzle (like connection), in order to create a whole.
+These are the building blocks, together with ancestral movement or your choice of sports or fitness routine, that are needed to create a solid foundation.
+And then it is key to, of course, continuously add and work with other important parts of the human health puzzle, in order to create a sound whole.

 Bitten's lecture was fiery, warm, filled with science and vast knowledge yet delivered in a pedagogic way, and boiled down to a very nice wholeness complemented with visual examples.

 She has a fantastic way of inspiring, and brings education and science-based information to the table, along with providing eye-opening facts to any audience.
 The majority of participants at the summit had no idea before her lecture what sugar addiction is actually about, because the knowledge is not yet widespread.
-It is a physical brain condition* (or disease), not a question of character or will power.
-And real, unprocessed, sugar free food and breathwork are essentials for living a life in recovery, with huge positive impact and healing benefits for the brain, which of course brings better and healthier behavior patterns, emotional landscapes, gut health, hormonal balance, inner well-being and overall quality of life.
-Breathwork and real food is a game changer for all beings, but especially for addicts.
+It is a physical brain condition, it's about biochemistry.
+It is not a question of character or will power.
+And real, unprocessed, sugar free food and breathwork or conscious, healthy breathing patterns, are essential for living a life in recovery, with huge positive impact and healing benefits for the brain, which of course brings better and healthier behavioural patterns, emotional landscapes, gut health, hormonal balance, inner well-being and overall quality of life.
+Breathwork and real food is a game changer for all beings, but perhaps especially for addicts as well as for those living on the spectrum .
 This knowledge needs to be spread, so that more professionals can learn and more addicts can receive help through the right holistic treatments and tools.
 And it will also bring a positive change in health care once society understands these things.
 So very many people today seek help in the wrong places and are left to a health care system that doesn't have the knowledge or tools.
 This results in misdiagnosis, unnecessary and often life-long SSRI prescriptions, and no right treatment.
 It creates suffering far more than most non-addicts can understand or relate to, and is also an expensive burden on the health care system.
 Through the right guidance, however, addicts would be able to save years of wandering between the wrong instances, and it would save both them and the system a lot of money, too.

 A few key points from Bitten's lecture: